Case Study 7: VitalGov Health Services - Scenario Paper

 - Integration with SSA for death record verification (currently 72-hour lag, target same-day)

-- FedRAMP Moderate authorization for all cloud components
+- FedRAMP High authorization for all cloud components hosting PHI; FedRAMP Moderate acceptable for non-PHI supporting services

 - HIPAA compliance for all PHI - encryption at rest and in transit, access logging, BAA required

-- Role-based access: Medicaid caseworkers cannot see WIC clinical notes; WIC staff cannot see Medicaid claims
+- Cross-program data walls: Medicaid caseworkers cannot see WIC clinical notes; WIC staff cannot see Medicaid claims detail

 - Healthcare providers see only their own patients and submitted reports